-Gun rights activists fill Rotunda for Second Amendment rally
+Gun rights activists fill state Capitol for gun rights rally

 “Pittsburgh’s voters decide who their mayor is, not the Legislature at this time,” House GOP spokesman Mike Straub said.

-Peduto’s communications director, Tim McNulty, said the mayor is focused on addressing mass shootings and not on what he called political games.
+Peduto’s spokesman, Tim McNulty, said the mayor is focused on addressing mass shootings and not on what he called political games.

 “Mayor Peduto is focused on solving the mass shooting epidemic endangering our neighborhoods, schools and places of worship, and not political games like this,” McNulty said.

+This is the 14th year the rally has been held.
 Dozens of House Republican legislators, joined by a smaller number of Democrats and state senators, heard speakers warn of efforts to restrict gun ownership.

 “A gun can be an equalizer,” said Kelly Ann Pidgeon, head of the group Armed and Feminine.
 “I have friends who have been raped at gunpoint in gun-free zones.”